 If your organisation has a logo, this can be printed on the Blue Badge, however this is optional.

 If you are applying under section B of the application form, you must include a suitable certificate, letter of award or statement of entitlement.

 If you are applying under section C of the application form, you must give supporting medical evidence.

 A Blue Badge costs £10.00.
 Support organisations will be charged £10.00 for each vehicle they register.
 Cheques or postal orders should be made payable to the Department for Infrastructure.

 Do not send cash through the post.

 If you are applying online, you must pay by credit or debit card.

-If applying by post, completed forms should be sent to the Blue Badge Unit.
-Incomplete application forms will be returned.
+If applying by post, filled-in application forms should be sent to the Blue Badge Unit.
+Unfinished forms will be returned.
 If more information to support your application is needed, you will be told.